Teaching Teams

 Training & Trauma-Informed Practice

 Our teaching teams are trained in trauma-informed early childhood education.
-This approach recognizes that many children experience stress or instability and need extra patience, structure, and support to feel safe and ready to learn.
+This approach recognizes that children may experience a range of challenges and benefit from consistent, supportive, and relationship-based care to feel safe and ready to learn.

-Teachers focus on building strong relationships with each child while helping them develop essential social and emotional skills such as:
+Educators focus on building strong relationships with each child while supporting the development of essential social and emotional skills, including:

 By creating a predictable and supportive environment, our educators help children feel secure enough to explore, play, and grow.